-ARTICLE XI: MEETINGS
+ARTICLE X: MEETINGS

 Section 1, Annual Meetings

-The annual meeting of Members (the “Annual Meeting”) shall be held each June at a date and location determined by the Board in accordance with these Bylaws.
+The annual meeting of Members (the “Annual Meeting”) shall be held each year at a date and location determined by the Board in accordance with these Bylaws.
 The Annual Meeting shall be held for the election of officer(s), the establishment of an equitable Dues structure and adoption of an annual budget for the following year, and any other business deemed appropriate by the Board.
 All Members and Licensees shall receive notices of the Annual Meeting, as well as access to those reports prepared for the Annual Meeting, although voting is limited to Voting Members.
+Quorum shall be a majority of those Voting Members present at the meeting.
 The Board shall present an annual report to members of the activities of MnCCC.
 The Board shall keep true and accurate accounts and records of all activities.

 Section 2, Regional Meetings

-Meetings of the regional membership may be held quarterly or at the call of each duly elected Regional Representative but shall be held at least annually in all cases and, unless another location is specified (including virtual), within the applicable geographic region governed by such Representative.
+Meetings of the regional membership may be held at the call of each duly elected Regional Representative.

 Section 3, Special Meetings